sltz342/ComputerGraphicsAssignment/README.md

 Within the Repo and Release, there lies assets for glass textures I did not create, nor modify and otherwise are uninfluenced by me.
 These assets are Glass Window 003 created by Katsukagi on 15/06/2021.
 These assets were obtained from 3dtextures.me and I do not claim ownership, nor copyright over them.
 I used them simply to demonstrate an ideal texture for a surface.
 You can obtain these textures at (https://3dtextures.me/2021/06/15/glass-window-003/)

+You can find the video for my project at the links following: [https://youtu.be/ZbK9qy0TZko]

 Part 1: Improvements:
 ![image](https://github.com/user-attachments/assets/5e34376d-b55c-47c5-aff1-f9d7be3ffc62)